To answer your first question, my DAC is powered by a wallwart power source. It should not be taking power from the RPI.

 Hello asilker, Just a thought...
 There are two versions of the 1534 chip.
 There is the TDA1543 with I2S or "European format" audio input and the TDA1543A with Left Justified or "Japanese format" audio input.
 If it's a TDA1543A, this could be causing the problem.
 I see there is a line in an earlier post with the text "format: S16_LE", the important part of this is the "LE" (little endian) which makes the output I2S.
 Changing it to "format: S16_BE" (big endian) makes it left justified.
 You may be able to simulate BE/LE setting using a PC with Foobar or you could just take the cover off the DAC to check the chip type.

-If it's a TDA1543 (without the A) then the line "format: S16_LE" is correct.
-If not, I have no idea how to change the settings.
+If it's a TDA1543 (without the A) then the line "format: S16_LE" is correct and you can ignore this post.